NeverGM/ACE-VR-Handsets/README.md

 **All settings below assume you are using PLA as your material and have a 0.4mm nozzle using 0.20mm layer height**
 - Orient the model so the mag basepad is flat on the build plate.
 Use tree supports (organic), and print with 6 wall loops, 25% sparse infill density.
 If you want the grip area to have texture, use fuzzyskin_modifier.stl and set the fuzzy skin value of the modifier to 0.2mm distance x 0.5mm thickness

-- Print the sear lying flat on its side with the smallest layer height and highest quality your printer can manage, using 6 wall loops, 25% sparse infill density, and fuzzy skin disabled.
+- Print the sear and lifter arm lying flat their its side with the smallest layer height and highest quality your printer can manage, using 6 wall loops, 25% sparse infill density, and fuzzy skin disabled.

 - The trigger and mag release should also be printed with 6 wall loops, 25% sparse infill density, and fuzzy skin disabled, at whatever layer height you prefer.